 How POS Systems Fit Into the Decision

-POS systems like Clover are designed to work with merchant accounts, not aggregator-style risk pooling.
+POS systems like Clover are designed to work with merchant accounts, not aggregator-style risk pooling, and the best POS devices for small businesses in 2025 are built around that dedicated-merchant model.

 Common Myths About Merchant Account vs Payment Aggregator